 Nothing makes team bonding easier than bonding over some funny conversations.

 While a free lunch will certainly boost team spirits, you can elevate it by hosting karaoke nights.
 Karaoke nights are enjoyable and an inexpensive option to make employees happy.

 Live music sessions are an excellent way to ramp up your team lunch.

 4. Food Fair

 To take your team lunch to a whole different level, organize a "street fair."
 The idea behind it is to have a bunch of food trucks (even one is fine), a musician, and a fortune teller, and you're pretty much ready.

 Your employees are bound to love it and will be sure to spread the word of your company culture through numerous social media channels.

 5. Exchange Ideas

 Though team lunches are great to conduct brainstorming sessions, do remember to keep the tone casual.
-Don’t put too much emphasis on such conversations, because it’ll stress out the team members and ruin the team lunch for everybody.
+Don't emphasize conversations because it'll stress out the team members and ruin the team lunch for everybody.

-Try making team lunches a priority and schedule it at least once in a month.
-Schedule one long hour to simply sit and eat alongside with the team members.
+Try making team lunches a priority and schedule it at least once a month.
+Schedule one long hour to simply sit and eat alongside the team members.